thehapax/bitshares.foundation/worker.md

 against the BitShares Blockchain Foundation with their real-world identity.
 Invoices need to be sent that are published in this site.

-**Pamynets will be made only after receiving and approving individual invoices**!
+**Payments will be made only after receiving and approving individual invoices**!